jellgrum/widgets/src/widgets/contacts/README.md

 - Telegram (username)
 - website (url)

-In view mode, each field, except for the name and description, is a link that opens in a new window
+In view mode, each field, except for the name and description, is a link that opens in a new tab

 ## Example
 ### Setting and view component